domRiddle/ASF/FAQ.md

 An error occurred while processing your request.<p>
 ```

 Which is clearly Steam issue and nothing to fix in ASF.
 You can always try to visit the link mentioned by ASF yourself and check if it works - if it doesn't, then you know why ASF can't access that either.
-If it does, and error doesn't go away after an hour or two, it might be worth investigating and reporting.
+If it does, and error doesn't go away after a day or two, it might be worth investigating and reporting.

+Before doing that you should **make sure that the error is worth reporting in the first place**.
+If it's mentioned in this FAQ, such as trading-related issue, then that's out.
+If it's temporary issue that happened once or twice, especially when your network was unstable or Steam was down - that's out.
+However, if you were able to reproduce your issue several times in a row, across 2 days, restarted ASF as well as your machine in the process and made sure that there is no FAQ entry here to help resolve it, then this might be worth asking about.

 ***